Market Research Supports Business Decisions

 Market research identifies products used by customers, giving businesses insight into the products of their competitors.
 Taken altogether, market research can reveal ways in which a market is changing, which helps inform business strategy.

-Used to support business decisions, market research is used to identify the need for new products and services.
+Used to support business decisions, market research is often used to identify the need for new products and services.
 It clarifies thinking during product development and is used to keep a company on the cutting edge.
 It can also help rejuvenate a product brand.
 Market research is used to discover effective ways to protect consumers and identifies ways to offer more efficient and customer-friendly service.

 Market research generally consists of primary and secondary research.
 Primary research is that which you gather yourself or hire a market research firm to gather on your behalf.
 Common methods used in conducting primary research include online or mailed questionnaires, telephone or in-person interviews, and focus groups.